evan-erdos/trail-of-cthulhu/story/act-0/seq-2/scene-0.md

 He seems to have not even heard them.

 STUDENTS
-Why did you tell that Chieftain his village had trypanosomiasis?
+Why did you tell AMBALO his village had trypanosomiasis?
 We didn't find any evidence of that in the lab.

 PROFESSOR BIRCHWELL